thetom42/stock-portfolio/DB/design.md

 ## Introduction

 This document details the design of the database layer for the Stock Portfolio Application.
 It incorporates the recommendations from the initial design proposal and addresses the additional considerations raised during the design review.
 The design prioritizes a clean architecture, testability, extensibility, and performance.
+It leverages the Repository Pattern with Strategy/Adapter and the Plugin Pattern to achieve these goals.
+The design also incorporates a robust error handling strategy, transaction management, data validation, and security measures to ensure data integrity and application reliability.
+Finally, a comprehensive testing strategy is implemented to ensure the quality and reliability of the database layer.

 ## Overall Architecture

 The database layer will utilize the **Repository Pattern with Strategy/Adapter** as its primary architectural pattern.
 This pattern cleanly separates data access logic from the application's core business logic.
 The **Plugin Pattern** will be used to support multiple database providers (PostgreSQL and SQLite initially) and allow for easy addition of new providers in the future.
+This approach ensures a clean separation of concerns, making the code more maintainable, testable, and extensible.

+## Technology Stack

+* **Language:** TypeScript
+* **ORM:** Prisma
+* **Database Providers:** PostgreSQL (primary), SQLite (secondary)
+* **Testing Framework:** Mocha

 ## Data Model